top of page

 54182237441_9d8c38887f_o.jpg

-Known for his “disciplined focus and clarity… and marvelous dynamic nuance,” (Arts Knoxville) Ray Ushikubo is a Japanese-American pianist and violinist who has soloed with major orchestras across the nation.
-Ushikubo’s 2024-2025 highlights include performing Piazzolla’s Four Seasons with the Los Angeles Philharmonic Orchestra, Gershwin’s Rhapsody in Blue with the Winston-Salem and Portland Symphony Orchestras and Rochester Philharmonic Orchestra, Ravel’s Tzigane with the Dream Orchestra, Mendelssohn’s Piano Concerto No. 1 and Saint-Saëns’s Introduction and Rondo Capriccioso with the Pensacola Symphony Orchestra, and Sibelius’s Violin Concerto with the Colburn Orchestra led by conductor Esa-Pekka Salonen.
+Ray Ushikubo, praised for his “disciplined focus and clarity… and marvelous dynamic nuance” (Arts Knoxville), is a Japanese-American pianist and violinist who has performed as soloist with major orchestras across the United States.
+Recent highlights include performing Piazzolla’s Four Seasons with the Los Angeles Philharmonic; Gershwin’s Rhapsody in Blue and I Got Rhythm Variations with the orchestras of Kansas City, Oregon, and Rochester; and Sibelius’s Violin Concerto with the Colburn Orchestra under Esa-Pekka Salonen.

-A recipient of the prestigious Davidson Fellow Laureate Award in 2014, Ushikubo was named a Young Steinway Artist, won the 2017 Hilton Head International Piano Competition and the 2016 Aspen Piano Concerto Competition, and was a prize-winner at the 2023 Klein International String Competition.
-Ushikubo made his orchestral debut at the age of ten, performing Beethoven’s Piano Concerto No. 1 with the Young Musicians Foundation Orchestra and conductor Teddy Abrams at the Dorothy Chandler Pavilion.
-Since then, Ushikubo has soloed with the orchestras of Aspen, Buffalo, Florida, Fort Collins, Hilton Head, Kansas City, Modesto, New West, Oregon, Pasadena, Reno, San Diego, and Westchester on both piano and violin - often in the same concert.
-Ushikubo has worked with renowned conductors including Rodolfo Barráez, Paolo Bortolameolli, JoAnn Falletta, Norman Huynh, Laura Jackson, Jeffrey Kahane, Wes Kenney, David Lockington, Michelle Merrill, Sameer Patel, Rafael Payare, John Morris Russell, Jeff Tyzik, and Thomas Wilkins.
+A Davidson Fellow Laureate and Young Steinway Artist, Ushikubo won first prize at the 2017 Hilton Head International Piano Competition and the 2016 Aspen Piano Concerto Competition, and was a prizewinner at the 2023 Klein International String Competition.
+He made his orchestral debut at age ten with Beethoven’s Piano Concerto No. 1 alongside Teddy Abrams and the Young Musicians Foundation Orchestra at the Dorothy Chandler Pavilion.
+Since then, he has performed with orchestras including those of Aspen, Buffalo, Florida, Fort Collins, Hilton Head, Modesto, New West, Pasadena, Pensacola, Portland, Reno, San Diego, Westchester, and Winston-Salem—often appearing on both piano and violin in the same concert.
+He has worked with conductors such as Rodolfo Barráez, Paolo Bortolameolli, JoAnn Falletta, Norman Huynh, Laura Jackson, Jeffrey Kahane, Wes Kenney, David Lockington, Michelle Merrill, Sameer Patel, Rafael Payare, John Morris Russell, Dayner Tafur-Diaz, Jeff Tyzik, William Waldrop, and Thomas Wilkins.

-As a collaborative musician, Ushikubo has shared the stage of Segerstrom Concert Hall with pianist Lang Lang, with whom he later reunited and appeared together on The Tonight Show with Jay Leno.
-Ushikubo has performed with pianist Jean-Yves Thibaudet on the international radio broadcast Radio France, and as part of the festival Musique & Vin au Clos Vougeot, where he also performed with cellist Gautier Capuçon.
-With the Los Angeles Chamber Orchestra, Ushikubo was one of the violin soloists of Vivaldi’s Concerto for Four Violins with violinists Martin Chalifour, Phillipe Quint, and Cho-Liang Lin, and was one of the piano soloists of Bach’s Concerto for Two Keyboards with pianist Jeffrey Kahane.
+An avid chamber and collaborative musician, Ushikubo has performed with pianist Lang Lang at Segerstrom Concert Hall and on The Tonight Show with Jay Leno.
+He has appeared with Jean-Yves Thibaudet on Radio France, and at Musique & Vin au Clos Vougeot alongside cellist Gautier Capuçon.
+With the Los Angeles Chamber Orchestra, he has been featured as a violin soloist in Vivaldi’s Concerto for Four Violins with Martin Chalifour, Philippe Quint, and Cho-Liang Lin, and as a pianist in Bach’s Concerto for Two Keyboards with Jeffrey Kahane.

-Born and raised in Los Angeles, California, Ushikubo double-majored and received his Bachelor’s degrees at the Curtis Institute of Music, where he studied piano with Gary Graffman and Robert McDonald and violin with Shmuel Ashkenasi, Pamela Frank, and Aaron Rosand.
+Born and raised in Los Angeles, California, Ushikubo double-majored and received his bachelor’s degrees at the Curtis Institute of Music, where he studied piano with Gary Graffman and Robert McDonald, and violin with Shmuel Ashkenasi, Pamela Frank, and Aaron Rosand.
 Currently, Ushikubo double-majors at the Colburn Conservatory of Music, where he studies piano with Fabio Bidini and violin with Robert Lipsett.
+Ushikubo performs on the 1741 “Playfair” Guarneri del Gesù, generously loaned from Colin Maki Inc. Ushikubo’s hobbies include golfing and watching movies.

 bottom of page